foxylion/foxylion.github.io/jekyll/index.md

 [scout](https://www.dpsg-nuertingen.de/) and
 [photographer](https://www.instagram.com/foxylion/) located in
 [Nürtingen, Germany](https://goo.gl/maps/v66tfPbHsR42).
-I work for [itdesign GmbH](https://itdesign.de/) which is creating PPM software.
+I work as lead software architect for [itdesign GmbH](https://itdesign.de/) which is creating PPM software.
 You can find more details about me behind the social media icons at the bottom of the page.

 You can also scroll through my [blog](/blog/), [projects](/projects/) or [references](/references/).